 How to share Form Templates between accounts?

-If you are on a project owned by another user, you will not be able to push any Account Form Templates that you own to that project.
+If you are on a project owned by another user, you will not be able to push any Account Form Templates that you own to that project as mentioned in the section above.
 However, if you follow the steps below, you can share any Account Form Templates between accounts.

 To share Form Templates between accounts, you will need to create a project that has the form templates you would like to share.
 You can then invite the Account Owner or Manager on the other account, who will clone the project with the form templates, and then push those form templates from the cloned project to their Account Form Templates.